1. Definition and elements of the internal control and risk management system in the TUI Group

 2. Use of IT systems

-Bookkeeping transactions are captured in the individual financial statements of the subsidiaries of TUI AG, through local accounting systems such as SAP or Oracle.
-As part of the process of preparing their individual financial statements, subsidiaries complete standardized reporting packages in the Group’s Oracle Hyperion Financial Management 184.108.40.206 (HFM) reporting system.
+Bookkeeping transactions are captured in the individual financial statements of TUI AG and of the subsidiaries of TUI AG, through local accounting systems such as SAP or Oracle.
+As part of the process of preparing their individual financial statements, subsidiaries complete standardized reporting packages in the Group’s Oracle Hyperion Financial Management 18.104.22.168 (HFM) reporting system.
 HFM is used as the uniform reporting and consolidation system throughout the Group so that no additional interfaces exist for the preparation of the consolidated financial statements.

-All consolidation processes used to prepare the consolidated financial statements of TUI AG, e. g. capital consolidation, assets and liabilities consolidation and expenses and income elimination including at equity measurement, are generated and fully documented in HFM.
-All elements of TUI AG’s consolidated financial statements, including the disclosures in the Notes, are developed from the HFM consolidation system.
+Nearly all consolidation processes used to prepare the consolidated financial statements of TUI AG, e. g. capital consolidation, assets and liabilities consolidation and expenses and income elimination including at equity measurement, are generated and fully documented in HFM.
+Virtually all elements of TUI AG’s consolidated financial statements, including the disclosures in the Notes, are developed from and validated by the HFM consolidation system.
 HFM also provides various modules for evaluation purposes in order to prepare complementary information to explain TUI AG’s consolidated financial statements.

 The HFM reporting and consolidation system has an in-built workflow process whereby when businesses promote their data within the system, to signal that their reporting package is complete, they are then locked out from making any further changes to that data.
 This ensures data integrity within the system and also facilitates a strong audit trail enabling changes to a reporting package to be identified.
 This feature of the HFM system has been checked and validated by the TUI AG Group Audit department on several occasions since the system was introduced.